 Today, 30 November 2017, Transport for London, announced that seven London boroughs had been successful in their initial bids for ‘Liveable Neighbourhood’ funding in 2018/2019.
 The details are provided in Boroughs secure ‘Liveable Neighbourhood’ funding (TfL, 30 November 2017).
 Our congratulations go to Ealing, Greenwich, Hackney, Haringey, Havering, Lewisham and Waltham Forest, each of which will initially receive £1.25m to help them deliver their proposals further.
 The potential total funding that they may subsequently go on to receive, including non-Liveable Neighbourhoods sources, amounts to between £2m and £10m per borough.

-The announcement reported that TfL had received a total of 28 bids from 21 boroughs for Liveable Neighbourhoods feasibility funding in 2018/19.
+Today’s announcement reported that TfL had received a total of 28 bids from 21 boroughs for Liveable Neighbourhoods feasibility funding in 2018/19.
 In order to qualify for funding in 2018, the bids had had to be submitted by 20 October 2017.
+(The Liveable Neighbourhoods programme had been announced almost a year ago to the day, as part of the press release to London’s Cycling Budget to 2020/21 in early December 2016).

 What about Sutton though?
 Did the borough bid, but was not selected this time?
 Or was a bid not submitted?
 Thanks to a Freedom of Information request made to TfL by Roger Stocker (the day after the deadline for bid submissions), we have the answer.
 Twenty-one boroughs, plus the City of London, are listed as having made a bid.
 Sutton is not included on the list.